 - Facilitating smooth bowel movements

 - Delaying signs of skin aging

-In addition, komatsuna has a compound called sulforaphane, like other members of the brassica family.
-Sulforaphane actively kills cancer stem cells and slowers tumor growth.
+In addition, komatsuna has a compound called sulforaphane, like other brassica family members.
+Sulforaphane actively kills cancer stem cells and slows tumor growth.